pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 42
 ```

 I hope by now I've managed to convince you that algebraic effects are cool.
 I hope we see the feature in more languages in the future.
 They are currently a fairly common topic in programming language research but haven't quite yet made it to the mainstream.
-Functional programming is, imo, not about eliminating side effects, but rather about structuring them in a reasonable, which lets us easily reason with the behavior of a program, avoiding nasty surprises from _unexpected_ side effects.
+Functional programming is, imo, not about eliminating side effects, but rather about structuring them in a reasonable manner, which lets us easily reason with the behavior of a program, avoiding nasty surprises from _unexpected_ side effects.
 Algebraic effects are one cool way to achieve this.

 As I alluded to in the intro of this section, Koka has a lot more going for it than just algebraic effects.
 I highly recommend you check out the language if you are interested in cutting-edge features that push the current boundaries of functional languages.